BastianHavers/nona/readme.md

 ```
 Then, in the directory `/ROOT/scripts/visualization`, call the plotting facility:
 ```
-python plotter.py PLOT TARGET_FOLDER [--show-in-popup]
+python plotter.py PLOT_NAME TARGET_FOLDER [--show-in-popup]
 ```
 where `TARGET_FOLDER` is the folder in which the output of your experiment runs is stored
 (the exact folder path is printed to the terminal after running `run.py` and will be inside `ROOT/results`).
 The optional flag will display the experiment plot in a popup window.
-See the table in section _Running Experiments_ above, column _plot_name_, for appropriate values for the `PLOT` parameter.
+See the table in section _Running Experiments_ above, column _PLOT_NAME_, for appropriate values for the `PLOT_NAME` parameter.

+## Credit

+Nona re-uses code from our earlier work on Forward Provenance from the repository [Ananke](https://github.com/dmpalyvos/ananke).